lumen-org/lumen/README.md

-# README #

-`lumen` is an interactive web-application for exploration, comparision and validation of data and/or machine learning models derived from the data.
+`lumen` is a interactive web-application for the visualization of probabilistic machine learning models.
+Its main feature is the ability to rapidly and incrementally build flexible and potentially complex visualizations of both machine learning models and the data these models are trained on.

-It is part of the (equally named) [Lumen project](https://github.com/lumen-org/) which consists of two parts: the back-end [modelbase](https://github.com/lumen-org/modelbase) and (this one) the front-end [lumen](https://github.com/lumen-org/lumen).
+This web-application is part of the (equally named) [Lumen project](https://github.com/lumen-org/) which consists of two parts: the back-end [modelbase](https://github.com/lumen-org/modelbase) and (this one) the front-end [lumen](https://github.com/lumen-org/lumen).

-There is a online demo version available [here](http://lumen.inf-i2.uni-jena.de/).
+(*currently not working - sorry:*) There is a online demo version available [here](http://lumen.inf-i2.uni-jena.de/)

+It caters at least two use cases:

+### 1. Exploration of Tabluar Data
+You don't do any Machine Learning but simply would like to conveniently browser and explore data?
+That's the right place for you too!
+Lumen can be used to easily browse, explore and compare *tabluar* data.
+This is not what Lumen was built for originally, but regard it as your 'free lunch' ;)

+## 2. Building and Exploration of Probabilistic Machine Learning Models:
+Machine Learning is a wide field with many different types of models available.
+Lumen aims to make *probabilistic* models easily accessibly to humans.
+Such models model a set of target variables by means of a probability density function.
+That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of values of the target variables.
+Since all the modelling and model querying is done in the [modelbase backend](https://github.com/lumen-org/modelbase), please see there for more information.

+Building machine learning models is an inherently incremental task.
+You start out with something simple, check whether if it seems right so far, and then make your model incremently more complicated until it solves your task sufficiently well.
+Lumen let's you 'see' your model, understand how it performs, where it 'fails', and compare this to previous or alternative models.
+In particular it let's you:

+ * plot any marginals of your model - not just 1d but also higher dimensinal marginals.
+ * plot model marginals together with data marginals: let's you compare the model behaviour to your test and training data
+ * plot almost any predictions possible of your model - let's you understand it's predictive behaviour and
+ * create as many of these visualizations side by side on an virtually infinite canvas - let's you compare various stage of your model

+---

-## Setup and Configuration
+## Setup, Configuration and Running

 This explains how to get and configure `lumen` and it's dependencies.